History of socialism

-The history of socialism has its origins in the Age of Enlightenment and the 1789 French Revolution along with the changes that it brought, although it has precedents in earlier movements and ideas.
-The Communist Manifesto was written by Karl Marx and Friedrich Engels in 1847-48 just before the Revolutions of 1848 swept Europe, expressing what they termed scientific socialism.
-In the last third of the 19th century parties dedicated to Democratic socialism arose in Europe, drawing mainly from Marxism.
-The Australian Labor Party was the world's first elected socialist party when it formed government in the Colony of Queensland for a week in 1899.
+The history of socialism has its origins in the Age of Enlightenment and the 1789 French Revolution, along with the changes that brought, although it has precedents in earlier movements and ideas.
+The Communist Manifesto was written by Karl Marx and Friedrich Engels in 1847-1848 just before the Revolutions of 1848 swept Europe, expressing what they termed scientific socialism.
+In the last third of the 19th century parties dedicated to democratic socialism arose in Europe, drawing mainly from Marxism.
+The Australian Labor Party was the first elected socialist party when it formed government in the Colony of Queensland for a week in 1899.

-In the first half of the 20th century, the Soviet Union and the communist parties of the Third International around the world mainly came to represent socialism in terms of the Soviet model of economic development and the creation of centrally planned economies directed by a state that owns all the means of production, although other trends condemned what they saw as the lack of democracy.
-In the United Kingdom, Herbert Morrison said that "socialism is what the Labour government does" whereas Aneurin Bevan argued that socialism requires that the "main streams of economic activity are brought under public direction", with an economic plan and workers' democracy.
+In the first half of the 20th century, the Soviet Union and the communist parties of the Third International around the world, came to represent socialism in terms of the Soviet model of economic development and the creation of centrally planned economies directed by a state that owns all the means of production, although other trends condemned what they saw as the lack of democracy.
+The establishment of the People's Republic of China in 1949, saw socialism introduced.
+China experienced land redistribution and the Anti-Rightist Movement, followed by the disastrous Great Leap Forward.
+In the UK, Herbert Morrison said that "socialism is what the Labour government does" whereas Aneurin Bevan argued socialism requires that the "main streams of economic activity are brought under public direction", with an economic plan and workers' democracy.
 Some argued that capitalism had been abolished.
 Socialist governments established the mixed economy with partial nationalisations and social welfare.

 By 1968, the prolonged Vietnam War gave rise to the New Left, socialists who tended to be critical of the Soviet Union and social democracy.
 Anarcho-syndicalists and some elements of the New Left and others favoured decentralised collective ownership in the form of cooperatives or workers' councils.
+In 1989, the Soviet Union saw the end of communism, marked by the Revolutions of 1989 across Eastern Europe, culminating in the dissolution of the Soviet Union in 1991.

-Socialists have also adopted the causes of other social movements such as environmentalism, feminism and progressivism.
+Socialists have adopted the causes of other social movements such as environmentalism, feminism and progressivism.
 At the turn of the 21st century, Latin America saw a pink tide, which championed socialism of the 21st century; it included a policy of nationalisation of major national assets, anti-imperialism, left-wing populism, and a rejection of the Washington Consensus and the neoliberal paradigm.
-It was first led by Venezuela president Hugo Chávez.
+It was first led by Venezuelan president Hugo Chávez.